balloch/Metaworld/README.md

 obs = env.reset()  # Reset environment
 a = env.action_space.sample()  # Sample an action
-obs, reward, done, info = env.step(a)  # Step the environment with the sampled random action
+obs, reward, terminated, truncated, info = env.step(a)  # Step the environment with the sampled random action
 ```
 __MT1__ can be run the same way except that it does not contain any `test_tasks`
 ### Running a benchmark